-- 1. Install Oracle Database Enterprise Edition with the Oracle Spatial and Graph and Partitioning Options. - 2.
+- 1. Install Oracle Database Enterprise Edition with the Oracle Spatial and Partitioning Options. - 2.
 Enable the support for RDF Semantic Graph, as explained in Enabling RDF Semantic Graph Support. - 3.
-RDF Semantic Graph support for Apache Jena can be downloaded from Oracle Software Delivery Cloud. - 4.
-Unzip the kit into a temporary directory, such as (on a Linux system) /tmp/jena_adapter.
+Download RDF Semantic Graph support for Apache Jena from Oracle Software Delivery Cloud. - 4.
+Unzip the kit into a temporary directory, such as (on a Linux system) /tmp/jena\adapter.
 (If this temporary directory does not already exist, create it before the unzip operation.)